yhagio/tutorialedge.net/content/python/python-generator-tutorial.md

 ## What Are Generators?

 Generators are functions that can return multiple values at different times.
 These essentially act as iterators that we can subsequently iterate over in a variety of different ways.

-In Python we would typically define a normal function like so:
+Imagine we wanted to define a function that would return double the value of whatever we first passed into it.
+If we wanted to do this with normal python functions we would have to do something like this:

 ~~~python
 def my_func(x):
     return x*2
 ~~~

-However this function would return once and only once the value of `x` doubled.
-However with generators we could return multiple values of `x` at different times like so:
+However this function would return the value of `x` doubled only once.
+However with generators we could make it double every time we called the `next()` function on this particular generator.
+This is where the `yield` keyword comes into play.
+You can think of `yield` in a similar way to how you would think of `return` in a normal function.
+Except you can call `yield` as many times as you would like.

+Let's define a very simple generator that will double the value of whatever we pass into it a grand total of three times, so if we pass 2 into it, by the final call we should end up with a value of 16.

 ~~~python
 def my_generator(x):